CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/01-basics.md

 [Track Changes](https://support.office.com/en-us/article/Track-changes-in-Word-197ba630-0f5f-4a8e-9a77-3712475e806a),
 Google Docs' [version history](https://support.google.com/docs/answer/190843?hl=en), or LibreOffice's [Recording and Displaying Changes](https://help.libreoffice.org/Common/Recording_and_Displaying_Changes).

+Given that nearly all code is written/stored as plain text, this kind of versioning isn't available out of the box.
+As with the example above, most code is not contained within a single file and there is therefore a need to have a version control that will act across multiple files at once.
+That is, there is a need for a **project level** version control.

 Version control systems start with a base version of the document and then record changes you make each step of the way.
 You can